|Hair Color||Dark Brown|

-Thomas Hawkmour is a man of barely-restrained ferocity; all of his movements are sharp and swift, but also somehow reserved, as if he is only just refraining from lashing out at everything around him.
-His features bear the classic bold angularity of his House, with a proud nose and firm brow that hoods his deep-set blue eyes, which gleam coldly and only rarely seem to be touched by any smile he offers - no matter how pleasant these may otherwise be, with his full lips and squared chin.
-A deep, curving scar bisects his right eyebrow and runs at an angle up across his forehead and into his hairline, a remnant of some cruel blade that only adds to the harshness of his visage, though his neatly-trimmed dark hair and soldier's stubble may lead some to simply consider him ruggedly handsome.
+Thomas Hawkmour is a man of distilled ferocity; all of his movements are sharp and swift, but also somehow reserved, as if he is capable of lashing out at a moment's notice, but given to intense observation first.
+His features bear the classic bold angularity of his House, with a proud nose and firm brow that hoods his deep-set blue eyes, which sometimes seem almost to burn with an inner passion and clearly project his deeply-felt emotions.
+While his full lips are often given to pleasant smiles or sharp grins, a deep, curving scar bisects his right eyebrow and runs at an angle up across his forehead and into his hairline, a remnant of some cruel blade that only adds to the overall harshness of his visage.
+His neatly-trimmed dark hair and soldier's stubble may lead some to simply consider him ruggedly handsome, however.

 As a child, Thomas was a bright, cheerful, and proud little lordling, the youngest son given free rein to wander and play through the halls of the family citadel and explore the crater of Brassfall March with a lifetime of opportunity ahead of him.
 His mother and father were very fond of him and were in the habit of indulging whatever fancy struck him...perhaps too much so, but it was difficult to hold this favor against him, and he was well-liked among the people of the March and armsmen of the House.
 He spent many hours simply talking with the servants and listening with obvious fascination as they explained or demonstrated their various crafts, and it was said with pride among the smallfolk that he would one day be a fine leader - if he could only learn to focus with the same passion on the lessons his tutors painstakingly tried to enforce.